|

 He proposed business strategy based around the concept of 4 levers of

-control, they are; (1)
+control, they are; (1) Beliefs Systems – the core values

-Systems – the risks to be avoided (3)
+of the organization (2) Boundary Systems – the risks to be

-Control Systems – strategic uncertainties (4)
+avoided (3) Interactive Control Systems –

-Control Systems – critical performance variables.
+critical performance variables.
 The Theory of Constraint logistical solutions,

 buffer management, constraints accounting, and the thinking process